MarioIuliano87/project_wf/README.md

 Although increasing casual commuters will still represent a source of revenue, the most significant growth comes from long-term consumers.

-**I will use the data to explore opportunities to identify opportunities to attract more customers to the bike service**
+**I will use the data to explore opportunities to attract more customers to the bike service**

 ## High level exploration in Python ##